-I sighed as I stood under the steamy hot shower, setting to work washing the day away.
-I then just stood underneath the water, allowing the jets to massage my aching muscles.
+I released an exhausted sigh as I stood under the steamy hot shower, allowing the jets to massage my aching muscles.

 My eyes raked all over the room, drinking it all in with appreciation.
 I had to admit, it was lovely.
 It was a clean, modern room with crisp white walls and soft furnishings.
 I particularly liked how it was complemented by the odd red accessory.
 It looked rather classy for a guest house.

-Along the dark, wooden wall unit, that stretched the full length of the far wall, there was a kettle, two mugs, spoons, eight miniature cartons of long life milk and a small dish that was filled with individual packets of teas, coffees, and sugar.
+On top of the dark, wooden wall unit that stretched the full length of the far wall, there was a kettle, two mugs, spoons, eight miniature cartons of long-life milk and a small dish that was filled with individual packets of teas, coffees, and sugar.